salimmohamed/BoostBot/README.md

-# Discord Self-Bot - Keyword Auto-Responder
+# Discord Auto-Responder Bot

-⚠️ **CRITICAL WARNING**: This bot violates Discord's Terms of Service and can result in **permanent account termination**.
-Use at your own risk!
+## Why I Built This

+I play World of Warcraft and wanted to get into boosting (helping other players for gold).
+The popular boosting communities post keys in Discord channels and it's first-come-first-serve.
+I was tired of missing opportunities because I couldn't respond fast enough, so I built this bot to automatically reply when certain keywords are posted.

-## What This Bot Does
+## What It Does

-This Discord self-bot monitors messages and automatically responds when certain keywords are detected or specific roles are mentioned.
-It operates using your user account (not a bot account) and can be controlled through a modern GUI interface.
+- **Monitors Discord channels** for specific keywords (like "key" or "boost")
+- **Automatically responds** with your pre-written message
+- **Works in specific channels** only (so you don't spam everywhere)
+- **Easy GUI** to set up keywords and responses
+- **Role mention detection** - responds when specific roles are mentioned
+- **Channel filtering** - restrict bot to only certain channels

 ## Features